 The 2-person Relay is your chance to join up with 1 other person to take on the 26.2 mile marathon course through scenic Knoxville as a team.
 The marathon course has been designed to show-off Knoxville and run through several of its fine neighborhoods.
 We know that this year, the neighborhoods along the route are planning some great support.

 2019 Turn-by-turn course description Click here to view

 Course profile Click here to view

 NOTE: The legs are NOT of equal length.
 The first leg is 12.8 miles.
 The second leg of the 2 person relay is 13.4.
 Please plan your relay accordingly.

 The first relay participant will complete his or her part of the course and then pass their slap bracelet to the next member of the team, with the 2nd runner crossing the finish line.
 The team will receive one time and be racing against other 2 Person Relay teams only.
-(NOTE: If the first person wishes to cross the 50 Yard line finish with their partner, they can wait outside Gate 25 and enter the stadium with their partner and finish together).

 The marathon relay course will feature 18 runner refreshment stations.
 Each station will feature Powerade and Mountain Valley Spring Water.
 There will also be four gel stations, at approximately the 6.3, 16, 21, and 23 mile marks.

 The team must be able to complete the course, whether running or walking, in 7 hours.
 The course will be rolled-up at a 16 min/mile pace.
 At a pace slower than this, you will need to move to the sidewalks and proceed toward the finish.
 The finish line will remain open for 7 hours.

 The Covenant Health Knoxville Marathon has an Event Alert System.
 Click here for more information about the EAS.